5 Health Benefits of Practicing Yoga

 5. Helps with heart health

-High blood pressure or hypertension is a major risk factor for heart disease.
-Studies have shown yoga can help lower blood pressure in people with pre-hypertension or hypertension.
+High blood pressure is a leading risk factor for heart disease.
+Studies show that regular yoga practice can help lower blood pressure and support weight loss, both key components of heart health.